Environmental Stewardship Program

 Since our first day in business — long before earning certification as a "B Corp" — we've sold only sustainably harvested seafood, donated a portion of our profits to planet-protecting programs, and tried to go "green" in other ways.
 Read on to learn more, or see the summary below.

-Founder/President and former Alaska fisherman
+Founder/CEO and former Alaska fisherman

 A rigorous, independent life-cycle assessment of the carbon footprints associated with wild-harvested and farmed fish produced encouraging news.